Michal299/aoc-2024/readme.md

 In the same time, I will have a Kotlin as a secondary option.
 This one I will use when I will have very little time given day, but still wanting to solve the puzzle.
 Sometimes I will also solve given puzzle in both languages, because why not?
-However, I will try avoid writing Kotlin in GoLang by reading the discussions and other Go programmers solutions once I will solve given day.
+However, I will try to avoid writing Kotlin in GoLang by reading the discussions and other Go programmers solutions once I will solve given day.

 ## Solution log
 |          | **GoLang**           | **Kotlin**          |